tianhaogutum/tianhaogutum.github.io/_pages/teaching.md

     </div>
     <div class="course-content">
       <p>
-        Covers fundamental concepts of <strong>probability</strong>, random variables, probability distributions, expectations, combinatorial analysis, and applications of probability in decision-making and risk assessment.
+        Covers fundamental concepts of probability, random variables, probability distributions, expectations, combinatorial analysis, and applications of probability in decision-making and risk assessment.
 The course also included topics like <strong>Markov chains</strong> and their applications in modeling stochastic processes.
       </p>
       <div class="course-tags">
         <span class="tag">Probability Theory</span>